Inspiring Student Success and Empowering Leaders

 Who Is Center Line Public Schools?

 Center Line Public Schools (CLPS) is in Macomb County, which lies in the southeastern part of Michigan just outside the city of Detroit.
 The city of Center Line is just 1.74 square miles and is surrounded by the city of Warren.
 This urban city’s crime rate is higher than the U.S. average and the unemployment rate is higher than the average city in Michigan.
 In 2015-16, CLPS’s enrollment was 2,647 students, with 65% receiving free and reduced lunch and 69% coming from economically disadvantaged homes.
 While these statistics look grim, the staff at Center Line Public Schools believes in the potential of every student and takes action to help them reach that potential.
 They know that in order to learn, students must feel safe, full, and loved.
 CLPS has created wrap-around services for their students by partnering with local organizations and businesses to provide support for their families.
 The district employs school psychologists, speech and language providers, teacher consultants, and school social workers.
 This staff works with a host of community businesses and organizations to assist families with needs outside of school.
-The Community Outreach link on the district website, as well as resources on the bottom of each school’s web page, lists resources for parents to access.
+The Community Resource page on the district website lists resources for parents to access.
 For the past five years, the district has held a CLPS community picnic for families and staff prior to the start of school.
 The 2016 picnic included a ribbon cutting ceremony to celebrate the Center Line High School Academies (more information about the Academies is below).

 From her communication to her actions, Mrs. Kaltz’s heart is in Center Line.
 She graduated from Center Line High School in 1978, married her high school sweetheart in 1981, and was hired to teach in Center Line in 1987.
 “I always believed I would come back to serve my hometown.
 My father owned a business in Center Line for 32 years until his death, and my mom was a teacher and an administrator in Center Line Schools.”
 Kaltz said.
 “I love this small community with a big heart.
 The people here are generous, involved in the school system, and appreciative of the work done to provide the best opportunities for their children.”
 Eve has served as a teacher, learning consultant, principal, curriculum director, and currently superintendent.
 Every district decision made by Kaltz is for the kids and the community.